AmpleForthGold/AmpleForthGold/README.md

 |Founders (Uniswap Liquidity) |5000000| [	0x173015cf1260f1fa024bde2e08845aed61c99e3b](https://etherscan.io/token/0x8E54954B3Bbc07DbE3349AEBb6EAFf8D91Db5734?a=0x173015cf1260f1fa024bde2e08845aed61c99e3b)|

 ### Uniswap/Unicrypt locked liquidity
-100% liquidity provided to Uniswap has been locked on Unicrypt.
+Liquidity was provided to uniswap on 2020/08/25 by the founding members of AmplForthGold.
+That Uniswap liqudity has been locked on Unicrypt.
 The release dates are staggered monthly over 5 months.
 The release dates are an estimate based on calculations and the details in [**the Gold Paper**](https://raw.githubusercontent.com/AmpleForthGold/AmpleForthGold/master/TheGoldPaper.pdf).